bradyespey/jacket-score/README.md

 ## 🌟 Features

-- **Location-Based Forecasts:** Search for any location using Google Places Autocomplete.
+- **Location-Based Forecasts:** Search for any location using Google Places Autocomplete
-- **Personalized Recommendations:** Get tailored advice based on gender, venue type, arrival time, and duration.
+- **Personalized Recommendations:** Get tailored advice based on gender, venue type, arrival time, and duration
-- **AI Integration:** Leverages OpenAI’s ChatGPT to provide natural language recommendations.
+- **AI Integration:** Leverages OpenAI’s ChatGPT to provide natural language recommendations
-- **Weather Data:** Utilizes OpenWeather API for accurate and up-to-date forecasts.
+- **Weather Data:** Utilizes OpenWeather API for accurate and up-to-date forecasts
-- **Responsive Design:** Built with Next.js and Tailwind CSS for a seamless experience on any device.
+- **Responsive Design:** Built with Next.js and Tailwind CSS for a seamless experience on any device
-- **Dark Mode Support:** Enjoy a user-friendly interface in both light and dark modes.
+- **Dark Mode Support:** Enjoy a user-friendly interface in both light and dark modes

 ## 🚀 Demo